 Brief Reports are delivered from the podium and must be limited to three minutes, followed by two minutes discussion from the floor.
 All audiovisual aids must be formatted in PowerPoint and delivered to the Speaker Ready Room in the Registration area on-site at least 2 hours prior to the scheduled presentation.
-Presentations must be on CD-ROM or flash drive (USB memory stick); individual laptops are not permitted.
-Although brief reports do not require the submission of a manuscript, one is encouraged to be submitted directly to the Archives of Surgery as an independent submission.
+Presentations must be on a flash drive; individual laptops are not permitted.
+Although brief reports do not require the submission of a manuscript, one is strongly encouraged to do so.